abeselom-tesfay/Fashion-Recommendation-CNN/README.md

 ### Overview

-The goal is to help users discover visually similar fashion products by uploading an image.
+- The goal is to help users discover visually similar fashion products by uploading an image.
 This can be integrated into e-commerce platforms to enhance product discovery and improve user experience through fast and accurate visual recommendations.

+- I integrated this system with my e-commerce platform to improve product discovery and enhance the overall shopping experience.

 ----